 High click volumes: The site ID is reporting abnormally high volumes of clicks.

-Low click-to-install rate: The site ID click to install rate is very low.
+Low click-to-install rate: The click to install rate for the site ID is very low.

 High conversion rates: Performance that is above average compared to other sources.